VetoProjects/VetoLC/README.md

 ```

 You will notice redundance here, this is because the MOC is dumb and we do not know of any
 more elegant ways to cope with that.
+This will install your default Python version.
+In other words,
+if that is Python 2.7, it will do the same thing as `make python2.7`.

+At the moment there is no build for Python 3 specifically.

 **Additional info:**
 Please note that there are actually three ways to compile the project.
 There is an option